 - 1 bag Ghirardelli Semisweet Chocolate Chips + 1 cup Ghirardelli Mini Chocolate Chips

-Preheat the oven to 350°F and line 1 baking sheet pan with parchment paper or tinfoil and spray with non-stick spray.
+- Preheat the oven to 350°F. Line a 13x18 sheet pan with parchment paper, spraying the parchment with non-stick cooking spray.
+Set aside.

-Spread thick cookie dough out evenly by dropping spoonfuls onto the baking sheet and spread out with fingers or it helps to spray a rubber spatula with non-stick spray.
-Dough will spread out while baking, so you don't have to get the corners and edges perfect.
+- Spread thick cookie dough out evenly by dropping spoonfuls onto the baking sheet and spread out with fingers or it helps to spray a rubber spatula with non-stick spray.
+Dough will spread out while baking, so you don't have to get the corners and edges perfect and will appear like you don't have enough, but you will.
 Sprinkle mini chips to the top of the dough.
+(You can also have thicker bars with the recipe in the notes.
+It is not double the recipe, but 1 ½ times the recipe)